hyungccho/backbone_material/projects/w7d1-pokedex-i.md

 so lets be sure to `delete` the `toys` property from the `payload` before returning the `payload`.

-If you're still a bit fuzzy on how parse works review [the reading][parse-reading].
+If you're still a bit fuzzy on how parse works, review [the reading][parse-reading].

 To test that `toys` and `parse` are up and running, try this in the